thortle/Rule-Based-Engine/PRESENTATION.md

 # Project Presentation – Rule-Based French Text Chunker

 ## Slide 1 – Title & Context
-- **Title:** Refactoring a Rule-Based French Text Chunker with OOP & SOLID
+- **Title:** Refactoring a Rule-Based Text Chunker with OOP & SOLID
-- **Team Goal:** Take an older procedural system and reorganize it using object-oriented design and SOLID principles **without losing performance**.
+- **Goal:** Take an older procedural system and reorganize it using object-oriented design and SOLID principles **without losing performance**.
 - **Scope:**
   - Make the codebase more scalable